4slimbu/limbook-api/README.md

 [![Actions Status](https://github.com/limvus/limbook-api/workflows/Build%20And%20Test/badge.svg)](https://github.com/limvus/limbook-api/actions)

 Limbook api is a minimal REST Api for creating social app like facebook or twitter.
-It has basic features like user, role and permission management plus support for posts, comments, react and friends.
+It has basic features like posts, comments and react.

 **Motivation**

 I had met quite a few people who have wanted to have their own private social network for their office or fun project.
 So, to help them, I had create this minimal version of the social API which they can integrate easily into their design and have the app up and running in no time.
+Also, they can take this as a starter and build on top of this api.

 **Technology Used**
 - Python